GimmeSpoon/mlp-singer/README.md

 By calling functions in wrapper.py, Training or Inference will be started as a subprocess.

-If you want to cease the progress on runtime, just call out kill() to the return of the function.
+If you want to cease the progress on runtime, just call out kill() method to the returned object of each function.
 (Popen)

 It requires each paths of files (.mid, .txt, .wav), otherwise it will be executed as default (data/raw)